italia/developers.italia.it/en/gsoc-ideas.md

     </tbody>
 </table>

-## Dear community member
+## For those already in the community

+If you've got more proposals, we'd love to add them here.
+Please contact Riccardo Iaconelli to insert your project.
+Alternatively, feel free to [open a pull request](https://github.com/italia/developers.italia.it) and add your project to it.

-if you have more proposals, we'd love to add them here.
-Please get in touch with Riccardo Iaconelli, or alternatively open a pull request, and add your project.
+If you have more proposals, we'd love to add them here.
+Please contact Riccardo Iaconelli to insert your project.
+Alternatively, feel free to  and add your project.

+**Bear in mind that these tasks should be finished in 175 hours.**

-Each project on the Ideas list should include:
+Each project in the Ideas list should include:

 1. a project title/description;
 2. more detailed description of the project (2-5 sentences);
 3. expected outcomes;
 4. skills required/preferred;
 5. possible mentors.

-And, if possible, an *easy, medium or hard* rating of each project.
+And, if possible, an *easy, medium or hard* rating for each project.